coraline9d/coraline9d/README.md

-## ✨Coraline, student in Full Stack Web Development.✨
+## ✨ Coraline, student in Full Stack Web Development

 👩🏼‍💻 Here, you will find all the projects I do to increase my knowledge in the field